GimpTutorial/2-Game-Icons/README.md

 + Some actions create floating selections automatically
 + You cannot perform actions on other layers whilst a layer is floating
 + Anchoring the floating selection.

+### 15 Keeping Yourself Organised
++ This is an ideology that doesn't have a right answer
++ Naming will depend on Project, Team and many other factors
++ Naming Layers as you create them
++ Keeping your folders tidy
++ Be open and expecting of change as you progress
++ When working in a group accept that naming and filing will often be group focused rather than personal
++ Embrace deleting old and out of date work